Mechanic: Resurrection poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Crain kidnaps Gina and forces Bishop to accept an impossible mission: assassinate three heavily protected targets or Gina dies.
 Bishop chooses to accept the deal and re-enter his world as a killer., moving from reaction to action.

 The Collapse moment at 73 minutes (74% through) represents the emotional nadir.
 Here, Bishop completes the third kill but Crain betrays him completely - attempting to kill both Bishop and Gina.
 Bishop is captured and left for dead.
-His hope of saving Gina and escaping this life seems extinguished., reveals the protagonist at their lowest point.
+His hope of saving Gina and escaping this life seems extinguished., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 80% of the runtime.
 Bishop escapes his bonds and discovers Crain's location.
 He synthesizes his killing skills with his newfound motivation (saving someone he cares about).
 He stops being reactive and becomes the hunter., demonstrating the transformation achieved throughout the journey.